Black Crab (film): Plot

 The Colonel explains that the team must cross the ice-covered Stockholm Archipelago on skates and deliver some canisters to a research base, named Ödö, which he says could lead to victory in the war.
-The team will skate across the ice, as it is too thin for vehicles.
 Edh points out that this appears to be a suicide mission, but she is given a reason to try to make it: the chance to be reunited with Vanja, who has been found in a refugee camp.

 The team leaves as the base is attacked the next day, and is joined by the lieutenant who abandoned Edh earlier, Nylund.
-Before they can be properly briefed on the mission, Forsberg falls through the thin ice and drowns.
+Forsberg falls through the thin ice and drowns.
 Edh jumps in after her, saving the two packages from Forsberg’s backpack but leaving her body behind.

-The group takes Edh to a house on land, where they warm her and themselves by a fire and Nylund is selected to be their new commander, according to the chain of command.
-This gets some pushback from Edh as she wonders whose place he took on the mission, as he was a last-minute substitute for an unnamed missing person.
+The group takes Edh to a house on land, where they warm her and themselves by a fire and Nylund is selected to be their new commander, according to the chain of command, though Edh disagrees.

 The following morning, Edh hears the thrum of rotors and she catches Karimi using the radio.
 The helicopter fires a missile into the house as the team escapes, leading to the suspicion that Karimi is a traitor.
 He claims he was calling his girlfriend, a radio operator at the F28 base, bombed when Karimi was making his way to it.

 Later, the group finds it difficult to skate across the thin ice and decides to travel over land.
 They find an elderly couple hiding in a home, having refused to leave during the evacuation.
 As they eat, Edh spots a machine pistol mounted under the table, and she silently pleads with the man not to attack.
 He nevertheless fires, and the soldiers return fire, leaving Karimi and the couple dead.
 Malik, injured, downplays the severity of his wound.
 As they prepare to leave, a voice claiming to be Karimi’s girlfriend from the F28 base radios in and asks to talk to him.
 They answer evasively and ultimately close the connection.

 While resting on a ship they find frozen in the ice, Granvik opens the packages, which contain vials of liquid with a biohazard warning, suggesting they could be some sort of biological weapon.
 This leads to a crisis of conscience amongst the team.
 As Malik slowly dies from his injuries, he insists that the virus would not be the end of the war, but instead the end of everything.
 He shoots himself in the head.